What is a Transfer Admission Guarantee?

 1. Read TAG conditions at your preferred University to determine initial eligibility;

-2. You may access the TAG application beginning August 1, 2013, however submission will be accepted from September 1 - September 30, 2013;
+2. You may access the TAG application now.
+However, submission will be accepted from September 1 - September 30, 2018;

 4. Obtain transcripts from ALL previous colleges/universities;